Average Weather in Rankin Inlet Canada

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Rankin Inlet are 62.809 deg latitude, -92.085 deg longitude, and 0 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Rankin Inlet are 62.809 deg latitude, -92.085 deg longitude, and 0 ft elevation.

-The topography within 2 miles of Rankin Inlet contains only modest variations in elevation, with a maximum elevation change of 151 feet, and an average elevation above sea level of 19 feet.
+The topography within 2 miles of Rankin Inlet contains only modest variations in elevation, with a maximum elevation change of 151 feet and an average elevation above sea level of 19 feet.
 Within 10 miles also contains only modest variations in elevation (328 feet).
-Within 50 miles contains very significant variations in elevation (1,086 feet).
+Within 50 miles contains only modest variations in elevation (1,086 feet).

 The area within 2 miles of Rankin Inlet is covered by water (61%), sparse vegetation (18%), and bare soil (14%), within 10 miles by water (58%) and sparse vegetation (22%), and within 50 miles by water (41%) and sparse vegetation (30%).

 This report illustrates the typical weather in Rankin Inlet, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There is only a single weather station, Rankin Inlet Airport, in our network suitable to be used as a proxy for the historical temperature and dew point records of Rankin Inlet.

 At a distance of 2 kilometer from Rankin Inlet, closer than our threshold of 150 kilometers, this station is deemed sufficiently nearby to be relied upon as our primary source for temperature and dew point records.

 The station records are corrected for the elevation difference between the station and Rankin Inlet according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.